IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 <div style="page-break-after: always;"></div>

 ## Join the ITZ IBM Cloud accounts
 Both the **watsonx Assistant for Z lab – watsonx Orchestrate** and the **Ansible Automation Platform (AAP) & z/OS** environments add you to an IBM Cloud account while your reservation is active.
-During the provisioning process of these ITZ environments, you should receive two emails from IBM Cloud.
-In order to access the environment, you must first accept the invitations to join both of the IBM Cloud accounts.
+During the provisioning process of these ITZ environments, you receive two emails from IBM Cloud.
+To access the environment, you must first accept the invitations to join both of the IBM Cloud accounts.

 7. Open the emails from **IBM Cloud** and click the **Join now** links.